Satellite nV System Commands

 Note

-This command only works on satellites that are fully connected and authenticated.
+This command only operates on satellites that are fully connected and authenticated.

 Note

-If the activate keyword is run directly, then the software image is transferred to the satellite and also activated.
+If the activate keyword is run directly, the software image is transferred and activated on the satellite.

 Examples